Buyer's Guide

 $3,999

 Lay-flat cold plunge with built-in chiller.
-At $3,999 it's the most serious investment here.
+At $3,999 it's priced right around the middle of the field, with a 4.96-star average across 25 reviews.

 Surface and placement